 How about a road trip?!

-Taking a Croatian road trip is the premier way to get around the country.
+Taking a Croatia road trip is the premier way to get around the country.
 Yes, Croatia has an extensive bus system, but there’s really nothing like the freedom that renting a car or RV will bring you.

 Any beach bum worth their salt knows that the beaches of Croatia’s Adriatic coast are reason enough to travel to the country.
+A Croatia island hopping trip should be at the top of any traveler’s bucketlist.

 With the islands included, Croatia has almost 6,000km of coastline, much of which boasts some pretty great beaches to enjoy.